mlaneuville/core-evolution/_README.md

 ### How-to

+The library `yaml-cpp` is required to use the configuration file.
+The library and instructions to install it can be found at https://github.com/jbeder/yaml-cpp

 * Run `make` to prepare the executable file.
+* Update the configuration file `config.yaml` if necessary.
-* Then `./a.out <optional_run_name>` will run the simulation.
+* Then `./a.out` will run the simulation.
-* The output will be `<optional_run_name->output-XXX.txt`, where XXX is output number.
+* The output will be `<run_name>-output.txt`, and located in the `out` folder.
-* Each file contains a temperature and diffusivity profile at a given time.

-The number of outputs can be set in `main.h`
+* Code revision and relevant parameters are prepended to that file for future reference.

+Examples of direct gnuplot visualizations are:

-A way to visualize a temperature profile in gnuplot for instance is `plot "output-0.txt" u 1:3 w l`.
+* `plot "output.txt" u 1:3 w l`
+* `plot "output.txt" u 1:2:3 w image`

-### plot.py
+### Visualisation using plot.py

-to run it: `python plot.py N name`
+To run it: `python plot.py name N`, where:

-* N is the number of plot you want (by default, it would be only the first file output-0.txt which will be used)
+* N is the number of profiles you want (evenly split between t0 and tmax)
-* name is the `<optional_run_name>` (without the dash) if used to obtain the .txt files.
+* name is the `<run_name>` from which to read the data

-so for
-`./a.out test`
-with 3 outputs (the default parameters in main.h) you should use
-`python plot.py 3 test`
+The figures are saved in the folder `fig`.